 - 1. Reduce communitywide greenhouse gas emissions from 2016 baseline by:

 - 45% by 2030 to 1,159,838 metric tons

 - 70% by 2040 to 632,639 metric tons

 - 95% by 2050 to 105,440 metric tons and achieve net zero emissions

-- 2. Build resilient neighborhoods by invest in our local communities, systems, and economy with these key areas in mind:
+- 2. Build resilient neighborhoods by investing in our local communities, systems, and economy with these key areas in mind:

 - Healthy Ecosystems

 - Economic Opportunity

 - ∅ Equity

 - Health & Wellbeing

-- 3. Prioritize people and communities most vulnerable to health impacts and economic downturns related to climate change
+- 3. Prioritize people and communities most exposed to health impacts and economic downturns related to climate change

-Collaboration and Partnership is Key
+The Importance of Collaboration and Partnership

-The strategies and actions of this plan are written under the assumption that Spokane regional partners will honor our history of collaboration and co-creation.
+The strategies and actions of this plan assume and expect that Spokane and its regional partners will continue our shared history of collaboration and co-creation.
 Together we work smarter and more efficiently while building trust and amplifying our shared goals.